 *Greg Tingle is a special contributor for Gambling911

 *Media Man http://www.mediamanint.com is primarily a media, publicity and internet portal development company.
-They cover a dozen industry sectors including gaming and offer political commentary and analysis.
+Gaming is just one of a dozen sectors covered

 Media Man International